 Head outside of Dubai Mall and you’ll find the Burj Khalifa skyscraper in all its glory next to the Dubai Fountain.

 Stick around long enough and you’ll even experience the famous Dubai Fountain shows.
 The jets and lights are choreographed to music – and it illuminates the 800 metre-tall tower perfectly.

-There are several tour companies that take you to do this in a 4×4 vehicle, as well as sand board, have a BBQ with traditional Middle Eastern cuisine and ride a camel.
+There are several tour companies that take you to do this in a 4×4 vehicle.
+You can also go sand boarding, have a BBQ with traditional Middle Eastern cuisine and ride a camel.

-Whether you go during the day or under the cover of darkness, it looks like a fun, adrenaline-inducing activity not to be missed.
+Whether you take a trip during the day or under the cover of darkness, it looks like a fun, adrenaline-inducing activity not to be missed.